usnistgov/labbench/doc/guide/02_getting_started/02_data_logging.md

 # Data Logging
 Several objects are included in `labbench` for logging test conditions and resulting measurement results.
-* Automatic logging of iteractions with `lb.property`, `lb.value`, and `lb.datareturn` attributes of devices
+* Automatic logging of interactions with `Device` attributes that are defined with `lb.property`, `lb.value`, and `lb.datareturn`
 * Manual logging through simple dictionary mapping
 The data model is driven by a root table of test conditions and measurement results, with relational tables when necessary.
 In the root table, each row represents a test condition.
-Common non-scalar data types (`pandas.DataFrame`, `numpy.array`, long strings, files generated outside of the data tree, etc.) are automatically stored in folders, which are referred to by relative file paths in the database.
+Common non-scalar data types (`pandas.DataFrame`, `numpy.array`, long strings, files generated outside the data tree, etc.) are automatically stored in folders, which are referred to by relative file paths in the database.

 Logging is provided for several root data formats through `labbench.CSVLogger`, `labbench.HDFLogger`, and `labbench.SQLiteLogger`.